Skip to Content

 The Department of Labor set forth a complex list of circumstances to determine whether the WARN Act applies to certain kinds of companies, and different types of workers.
 It is best to consult with a qualified Employment Attorney if you believe you were not given proper legal notice.

-Employees Protected By WARN Act
+What Employees Are Protected By WARN Act?

 Employees will be protected by the WARN Act if the employer is a business with 100 or more full-time workers (not counting workers who have less than 6 months on the job and workers who work less than 20 hours per week), or employs 100 or more workers who work at least a combined 4,000 hours a week.
 The company must be a private for-profit business, private non-profit organization, or quasi-public entity separately organized from the regular government.